bixb922/crank-organ/doc-software/README.md

 # 22. Changes in Sept 2026
 * Remove 8.9 minute maximum length restriction for MIDI files.
 Maximum length is now 6.2 days for one file.
 Same for time waiting while crank is stopped and time between MIDI events.
 * Use previously configured Neopixel LED pin at startup instead of pin 48.
 Default is pin 48.
 * Show save button on pinout page only after form has been filled.
-If save button is pressed with no data, pinout is saved as blank.
+If save button is pressed with no data, pinout was previously saved as blank.
 * Drop "isUsedForDemo()" javascript function, comment unused functions in umidiparser.
 * Fix compress_midi.py so that number of output tracks matches number of programs.
 Pair note on/note off.
 Set a minimum silence between notes of the same pitch.
 * Increase precision of scheduled waits, yielding for required time minus reserved time (has a very small net effect)